 Keep reading to hear what the Bible says about childbirth and how you can be encouraged by his word as you prepare to meet your little one.

 Bible Verses about Childbirth

-We learn in the very beginning of the Bible that procreating was God’s idea to begin with, and there are many verses that express his plan for us in child-rearing.
-It all started in the Garden of Eden when God spoke his word over Adam and Eve and while there aren’t any verses that share a right or wrong way to give birth, reading these verses will help you feel confident in your purpose as a mother, and will allow you to make decisions that work best for you and your little one.
+We learn, in the very beginning of the Bible, that procreating was God’s idea to begin with.
+There are many verses that express his plan for us in child-rearing.
+It all started in the Garden of Eden when God spoke his word over Adam and Eve and while there aren’t any verses that share a right or wrong way to give birth, reading these verses will help you feel confident in your purpose as a mother.
+Which will allow you to make decisions that work best for you and your little one.